Blackstone selling two jumbo loans for F&R buyout

 Blackstone declined to comment.
 JP Morgan and BAML declined to comment.
 Citigroup did not immediately return a request for comment.

-The Term Loan B is split between $5.5 billion and $2.5 billion-equivalent in euros.
-The company will also place a $750 million revolving credit facility.
+The Term Loan B is split between US$5.5bn and US$2.5bn-equivalent in euros.
+The company will also place a US$750m revolving credit facility.

-The financing also includes $3 billion-equivalent of secured bonds, split between $2 billion and $1 billion-equivalent in euros, and $2.5 billion-equivalent of unsecured bonds, split between $1.8 billion and $700 million-equivalent in euros.
+The financing also includes US$3bn-equivalent of secured bonds, split between US$2bn and US$1bn-equivalent in euros, and US$2.5bn-equivalent of unsecured bonds, split between US$1.8bn and US$700m-equivalent in euros.

 Wells Fargo, Morgan Stanley, Goldman Sachs, UBS, Credit Suisse, HSBC, Deutsche Bank, Barclays, Royal Bank of Canada and SMBC have joined the deal as joint lead arrangers.